 I don’t use the Tank/ATG Generation tables, as I’ve revised the points system to give individual guns and vehicles a point value that reflects their table-top abilities.
 (Although if you’re looking for a more realistic Tank Generation Table for the Germans – check out our my Random Tanks section.

-My datasheets have many more vehicles than those in standard crossfire.
-I have, however, revised the rules for ACC and tank machine guns, and my datasheets reflect this.
+My Balagan Data Sheets for Crossfire have many more vehicles than those in standard Crossfire data sheets.
+I have, however, revised the rules for ACC and tank machine guns, and my data sheets reflect this.
 I have also revised the points system for armour and guns.

 The simplest multi-player option is to have each team working as a committee.
 Simple, but a bit artificial.
 This option is useful if you have an unequal number of players on each side.